openvinotoolkit/open_model_zoo/demos/python_demos/instance_segmentation_demo/README.md

   -m "<path>", --model "<path>"
                         Required.
 Path to an .xml file with a trained model.
   --labels "<path>"     Required.
 Path to a text file with class labels.
+  -i INPUT, --input INPUT
-  -i "<path>"           Required.
+                        Required.
 An input to process.
-The input must be a single image,
-                        a folder of images or anything that cv2.VideoCapture can process.
+The input must be a single image, a folder of images or anything that cv2.VideoCapture can process.
   -loop                 Optional.
 Enable reading the input in a loop.
   -d "<device>", --device "<device>"